UNDERSTANDING THE SURROGATE MATCHING PROCESS

-During the meeting a Growing Generations’ employee will mediate and lead discussion between the two parties.
-Conversation will cover many of the things already discussed in your profile.
+During the meeting, a Growing Generations employee will mediate and lead the discussion between the two parties.
+The conversation will cover many of the things already discussed in your profile.
 Each side will also be given the opportunity to ask questions of one another.

 Additional questions can always be directed to your admissions or case specialist at any point in the matching process.